 the case of the lateral lines of fish) or the vertabrate cochlea

-and flowers of plants, or the tentacles of hydra, jellyfish and
+the leaves, branches and flowers of plants, or the tentacles of

-primarily from programmed growth from a single cell or, in some
+shapes arise primarily from programmed growth from a single cell

-cases, from a small group that buds off from its parent.
-With
+or, in some cases, from a small group that buds off from its

-the benefits of shape and scale, Metazoans benefit from a vastly
+parent.
+With the benefits of shape and scale, Metazoans benefit

-expanded range of competitive strategies available for capturing
+from a vastly expanded range of competitive strategies available

-the sun's energy, reproducing, foraging, hunting, and myriad
+for capturing the sun's energy, reproducing, foraging, hunting,

 Multicellular computing is following an evolutionary path analogous to that of biological organisms.
 The evolution toward multicellularity began when PCs were used as terminals to mainframes, replacing dedicated terminals.
 As more “smarts” or software function migrated from the mainframe to the PC terminals, the interaction between client and server became richer and more varied.
 Then, with the emergence of the Internet, the central role of the mainframe was eclipsed.
 Today we see loosely organized general-purpose computers in web communities, P2P networks, and ad hoc grids such as Skype.
 These loosely organized communities are comparable to biofilms.
 Some "cloud" architectures such as Google's are more formal and specialized and therefore are more analogous to small Metazoa such as the Hydra or perhaps small jellyfish.
 In any case, we now see at least some aspects of all four principles already at play.
 Specialization becomes more common.
 Polymorphic messaging, especially in Service Oriented Architectures (SOA) or AJAX.
 Web Services, and Web 2.0 mashups also proliferate.
 New and interesting stigmergy structures abound.
 And the beginnings of apoptosis mechanisms are showing up in computing.